eltimster/eacl2017-easl/cfp.md

 ---
 {% include JB/setup %}

-<center>EACL 2017 Workshop on Symbolic and Deep Learning Approaches to the Analysis of Evaluative, Affective, and Subjective Language (EASL 2017)</center>
+EACL 2017 Workshop on Symbolic and Deep Learning Approaches to the Analysis of Evaluative, Affective, and Subjective Language (EASL 2017)
 ---------------------------------------------------------------------------------------
 <br/>
 <br/>